Bronsa/neurotic/README.md

 We can see that when multiple traits implementing the same function and arity, the implementation of the last trait specified wins.

-Additionaly, the implementation provided in the body of a `deftype` wind over all the traits:
+Additionaly, the implementation provided in the body of a `deftype` wins over all the traits:
 ```clojure
 my-ns=> (deftype AType3 [] :traits [ATrait2 ATrait] (f [_] 2))
 my_ns.AType3